benb0jangles/FlySky-i6-Mod-/6-pos-switch-mod/README.md

 3. Remove the potentiometers knobs and loosen them, then remove potentiometers.
 You can disconnect them from mainboard.

-4. Remove silver cover with FlySky/Turingy logo.
+4. Remove silver cover with FlySky/Turingy logo.<br>
 ![This one :)](https://github.com/piodabro/FlySky-i6-Mod-/blob/master/6-pos-switch-mod/cover.jpg)

 5. Remove potentiometer holder marked on a picture but on the second one.